• Features

 Step 3: Choose your primary channels

-A customer acquired through Instagram but doesn’t join your email list is only partially acquired.
-You’ll need to pay Instagram again to reach them.
-Capturing contact information turns rented attention into owned relationships.
+A customer who interacts with your brand through Instagram isn’t fully acquired until they join your email list.
+This way, you won’t have to pay for the platform again to reach them.
+Capturing contact details transforms rented traffic into owned relationships.

 Step 5: Create integrated campaigns